 And now throughout this process, I have learned that having a c-section is probably even more of a better reason to hire an extra support person.
 This is major surgery, and you need to be mentally prepared just as much as if you were delivering vaginally.

 Prior to now, whenever I thought of a doula, my misconception was that was for someone who was more of a hippie, doulas were more like a midwife, or maybe for those that simply needed one support person.

-A doula is there to layout the options, be my advocate, a resource, someone I can call, email or text at any day or time when the emotions, anxiety, and questions are running high, and best of all… a support person for not just myself but my husband.
+A doula is there to lay out the options, be my advocate, a resource, someone I can call, email, or text at any day or time when the emotions, anxiety, and questions are running high, and best of all…a support person for not just for myself but my husband.

 It took me a while to convince Jamie that we should have baby number three.
 And that is because he had some major PTSD from the boys’ births.
 You can read more about Beckam’s birth story HERE.
 And this was something I didn’t fully realize until talking about getting pregnant with baby number three, how stressful the entire experience was for Jamie.

 Here he was just as inexperienced as me, and terrified as ever, with no direction on what to do, where to go before, during, and after delivery.
 And he was probably even more terrified postpartum and once all the hormones started running high!

 I mean, I kinda get it.
 Us women are doing all the work here and it is our bodies that are being overtaken.
 However, these hubbies of ours go through a lot too with really no preparation at all.